Explore the suite.

 Use the following questions to identify bottlenecks in triage.

 Doctors often view interacting with an EMR as a less-than-valuable use of their time that interferes with patient care.
 In short, they would rather be treating patients.
 It can be a difficult trade off—dividing their attention between their patient and the technology, or deferring data entry until after the patient leaves, increasing the hours in their actual workday.
 Cumbersome interfaces intensify their discomfort.
 For these and other reasons, it’s not surprising to find urgent care workflow bottlenecks at this stage of the process.

 Use the following questions to identify bottlenecks during the exam.

 Efficiency is everything in urgent care.
-To be successful, remove the bottlenecks in your processes.
+To be successful, remove the urgent care workflow bottlenecks in your processes.
 After you’ve assessed every step in your workflow and processes, you may determine that your urgent care is running smoothly and efficiently.

 But if bottlenecks are obvious, it’s time to make some changes including the following:

-When all the changes to your current staff and processes aren’t enough, it’s time to switch to a software and services provider—like DocuTAP—to help you get on track for success.
+When all the changes to your current staff and processes aren’t enough, it’s time to switch to a software and services provider—like Experity—to help you find urgent care workflow bottlenecks and get on track for success.